 Midwest Members Credit Union Provides Easter Hams

-Wood River, IL - April 16, 2019– Volunteers from Midwest Members Credit Union spent their time on Saturday at Crisis Food Center in Alton to provide 60 needy local families with a ham and canned goods for their Easter holiday.
+WOOD RIVER - Volunteers from Midwest Members Credit Union spent their time on Saturday at Crisis Food Center in Alton to provide 60 needy local families with a ham and canned goods for their Easter holiday.

 Get The Latest News!